 Chick-Fil-A has built an incredible culture of courteous service and it shows with every interaction they complete.
 I urge you to look at your own organizational culture.
 Does it stand out?
 Does it resonate who you truly are and what you want people to see?
 If not, look to examples that showcase where you can go.
 And seeing as how it's not Sunday, I'm going to go get me a number one combo.
 I hope to see you there.

-Want to learn more about how to align and engage your organization around your culture?
+Whether your employees are serving customers or working remotely from home, discover how you can align and engage your organization around your culture.
 Download our informative eGuide HERE.